Agricultural Education will prepare you for employment and/or continuing education opportunities in agriculture through:

 Agricultural Education Pathways

-Below are the six Career Pathways in Agricultural Education:
+Below are the five Pathways in Agricultural Education:

 Career Chart and Key - The full list of occupations included in the Career Chart was defined by the Utah Department of Workforce Services and represents a large majority of the workers in Utah.
 Occupations were then organized into eight sections to suggest the Area of Study most related to preparing for those occupations.